oopsliu/test18/gridThemePrompt.md

     - Round to the nearest integer (e.g., 11.3 columns rounds to 11).
 3. **Assign Layout Fields:**

-    - For each question (except group-type questions), add `"columnSpan": <integer>` at that question’s root object.
+    - For each question (except group-type questions), add `"columnSpan": <integer>` at the question’s root object.
+    - For map question types, always use `"columnCount": 60` at the root object.
     - For group-type questions, always add `"columnCount": 60` at the root object.
 4. **Preserve Layout:**
     Preserve the original proportions and visual structure of the survey as closely as possible.